spud/manifesto_docs/user_guide/development/important_concepts.rst

 $G->add_script('my-custom-javascript', G_URL.'site/themes/my-theme/custom.js');

-from anywhere in your script prior to loading the page layout template, your script will be output when the ``PageController::output_scripts()`` call is made in the template.
+from anywhere in your script prior to loading the page layout template, your script will be output when the ``PageController::output_scripts()`` call is made in the template, usually at the bottom of the page_layout templates.